clearlinux/clear-linux-documentation/source/guides/clear/clear-linux-dissector.rst

 #.
 In the :guilabel:`Package` section, select the package you want to examine.

 #.
-The results show the |CL| and corresponding Yocto Project versions of your
+The results listing shows the |CL| and corresponding Yocto Project versions
-   selected package side-by-side, as well as Patches and configure options.
+   of the selected package side-by-side, as well as Patches and configure options.

+   [TODO] need updated screen shot.

    .. figure:: ../../_figures/clear-linux-dissector/distro-data.png
       :scale: 80%